MAKisON107/MAKisON107/README.md

 # # 👋 Hi there, I'm **MAKisON**

-I’m a tech enthusiast and student who enjoys being an IT tech guy, do web development, gaming, creative tools, and working with Linux, macOS and Windows environments.
+I’m a tech enthusiast and student who enjoys being an IT tech guy, do web development, gaming, working with creative tools, and working with Linux, macOS and Windows OS'es and environments.
 This profile is where I explore, build, and test ideas for learning, fun and work too!

 ---